OpenFAST/openfast/docs/source/user/inflowwind/input.rst

 - SeaState must always be used, even when defining a flow field with no waves
 - Current definition in SeaState must always be set to 0
+- If SeaState is activated, InflowWind must also be activated, though the current can be set to 0
 - InflowWind must be used when defining a flow field with currents
-- For wave only cases, InflowWind will not be called
 - For current only cases, set the SeaState wave field to 0; current information will be passed through SeaState from InflowWind
 - For combined wave and current flow fields, SeaState will query InflowWind